mattburlage/create-django-react-app/README.md

 Requirements: Python and Node must already be installed.
 Side effects: This will install Django and pipenv globally.

-1. Place the python script in the directory that you'd like to create the app.
+1. Install via PyPi: `pip install create-django-react-app`
-2. Run `python django-react-template.py name-of-project`.
+2. Run `create-django-react-app name-of-project`
 3. The script then runs through installing all needed dependencies and files.

 # How this setup works